haskell/haskell-language-server/README.md

 ##### Install specific GHC Version

 The script will install the executables `haskell-language-server-wrapper` and `haskell-language-server`.
-It will copy the latter appending the used ghc version, needed by the wrapper to choose the suited version for the project at hand.
+It will copy the latter appending the used ghc version, needed by the wrapper to choose the suitable version for the project at hand.
 So installing the executables directly with `stack install` or `cabal v2-install` may not be enough for it to work properly.